There are a total of three projects, to be handed in at different times and with a different weight on the final grade, as listed below.

 Groups are not enabled in Devilry.
 This means that students in a group will need to submit the same files on Devilry.
 This is because peer review is individual (see below), therefore group members will not necessarily have the same final grade for a project.

 In addition to the notebook file, you should upload also all necessary files to run a notebook, or additional files you created along your notebook (e.g. a data file with the results of a long calculation).
 You do not need to upload the additional files that were present in the repository (e.g. atom files, images, etc.).
 Loading data files or code from the internet is not allowed.

 The project weights are specified in the table at the top of this page.
-Each project will have a numerical grade between 0 and 100, and the final grade is the weighed sum of all project grades, rounded to the closest integer.
-The final numerical grade will be converted to the A-F scale according to the usual scale:
+Each project will have a numerical grade between 0 and 100, and the final project grade is the weighed sum of all project grades, rounded to the closest integer.

 To mimic the peer-review process in scientific publications, you will have the opportunity to review the work of your colleagues.
 The main goal of peer review is to give constructive feedback so that your colleagues can learn from their mistakes and improve the submission.
 Peer review is optional.
 It will give up to 5 points that will be added to your project grade.
 If you have a perfect score in the project but elect not to do peer review, you will get a grade of 95.